The Snow at the Palisade

 Most goods were made or mended at home.

-Godfrey’s trade was cordwainer — a maker of shoes.
+Godfrey’s trade was cordwainer — a shoemaker.
 It was practical work in a settlement where boots wore thin quickly and replacements were scarce.
 Over time, he acquired additional land and built a house inside the stockade.

 He married twice and raised a large blended family.